HomeTwineTwine 2 Tutorial: Creating a Basic Inventory

 The passage should look like the following:

 This creates a new Keys passage.
-This is going to be a temporary passage which you’ll delete in a later tutorial.
+This is going to be a temporary passage that you’ll delete in a later tutorial.

 Open the Keys passage and add the following: